b3j0f/sync/README.rst

 The global architecture is composed of four classes::

    - Record: pivot data to persist in heterogeneous stores.
 Keep a transparent reference to stores in order to ensure easy synchronization and consistency among stores.
-   - Store: set of records with accessors.
+   - Store: set of data with CRUD operations.
+CRUD operations are delegated to specific Accessors.
 To specialize to a database, CMDB, project management system, etc. depending on your needs.
    - Accessor: implementation of record CRUD operations in a store.
    - FieldDescriptor: specify record field type and default value.